AVI18794/OPENCV_TUTORIALS/Module1/Module1.7 Smoothing and Blurring/smoothing_blurring.md

 Applying a median blur is accomplished by making a call to the cv2.medianBlur  function.
 This method takes two parameters: the image we want to blur and the size of our kernel.

+## Bilateral Filtering/Blurring

+In order to reduce noise while still maintaining edges, we can use bilateral blurring.
+Bilateral blurring accomplishes this by introducing two Gaussian distributions.

+The first Gaussian function only considers spatial neighbors.
+That is, pixels that appear close together in the (x, y)-coordinate space of the image.
+The second Gaussian then models the pixel intensity of the neighborhood, ensuring that only pixels with similar intensity are included in the actual computation of the blur.

+ This method is able to preserve edges of an image, while still reducing noise.
+The largest downside to this method is that it is considerably slower than its averaging, Gaussian, and median blurring counterparts.We can apply bilateral filtering by making a call to the cv2.bilateralFilter() function and it takes.

+ The first parameter we supply is the image we want to blur.
+Then, we need to define the diameter of our pixel neighborhood — the larger this diameter is, the more pixels will be included in the blurring computation.
+Think of this parameter as a square kernel size.

+The third argument is our color standard deviation, denoted as sigma color.
+A larger value for sigma color means that more colors in the neighborhood will be considered when computing the blur.
+If we let sigma color get too large in respect to the diameter, then we essentially have broken the assumption  of bilateral filtering — that only pixels of similar color should contribute significantly to the blur.

+Finally, we need to supply the space standard deviation, which we call sigma space.
+A larger value of sigma space means that pixels farther out from the central pixel diameter will influence the blurring calculation.